TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/022 Add Todo data layer.md

 ### Store Todo
 First, we need a new `TodoFileDao` class, put it in FileData/DAOs.

 Then we need the method implemented.
 It should receive the Todo, set an Id, persist the Todo, and then return it.
+Very similar to what we did with the Users.

 Give this a go yourself, and then look at the hint below: